dreamhost-cookbooks/ceph/README.md

 Description
 ===========

-Installs and configures Ceph, a distributed network storage and filesystem designed to provide excellent performance, reliability, and scalability.
+Installs and configures Ceph, a distributed object store and filesystem designed to provide excellent performance, reliability, and scalability.

 Requirements